-$383.7 million: money spent by this program in Fiscal Year 2021
+$649 million: money spent by this program in Fiscal Year 2022

-58,985: Number of wildfires in the United States in 2021
+68,988: Number of wildfires in the United States in 2022

-7.1 million: Number of acres burned in the United States in 2021
+7.5 million: Number of acres burned in the United States in 2022

-69: average number of acres per fire in 1989
+70: average number of acres per fire in 1990

-121: average number of acres per fire in 2021
+110: average number of acres per fire in 2022

 Datasource: National Interagency Coordination Center

-Fire managers work to strike a balance between the cost of suppression, the safety of people and property, protection of natural/cultural resources, and the need for fire on many landscapes.
-Wildfires that pose no risk to people, property, or valued resources may be managed in a way that allows them to play their natural role in the ecosystem (returning nutrients to the soil, promoting germination of some plant species, restoring habitat diversity, etc.).
-A wildfire that poses limited risk to people or property may be suppressed in one spot and allowed to play its natural role in another.
-Managing wildfires can pay future dividends by reducing fuels and building resiliency to unwanted wildfires.
+Fire managers work to balance the cost of suppression, the safety of people and property, natural and cultural resource protection, and the need for fire on many landscapes.
+Wildfires that pose no risk to people, property, or valued resources may be managed to encourage fire’s natural role in the ecosystem.
+This can result in positive benefits like returning nutrients to the soil, promoting some plant species germination, and restoring habitat diversity.
+A wildfire that poses limited risk to people or property may be suppressed in one area and allowed to play its natural role in another.
+Managing wildfires to benefit ecosystems can have positive results like reducing vegetation and building the ability to recover from future wildfires.